 From Michelle Sipes, Arts Learning Specialist –

-Poetry Out Loud is a partnership of the National Endowment for the Arts, Poetry Foundation, and the state and jurisdictional arts agencies.
+Poetry Out Loud is a partnership of the National Endowment for the Arts, Poetry Foundation, and the TN Arts Commission.
 This national program encourages the study of great poetry by offering free educational materials and a dynamic recitation competition for high school students, helping them to master public speaking skills, build self-confidence, and learn about literary history and contemporary life.
-The 2021 finalists come from a diverse range of communities around the United States, including for the first time Guam and American Samoa.